MbetterLife-dsp/Development-of-binaural-renderer-for-a-wide-range-of-3D-Audio-applications-in-real-time/README.md

        ![image](https://user-images.githubusercontent.com/86009768/136697400-00f6b452-7e9e-475a-bfe6-35f98d103fcf.png)

+       Note that K_proc represents the maximum processing band.

 * __Variable Order Filtering in Frequency Domain (VOFF)__
   * The separated direct sound plus early-reflection parts of BRIR can have different lengths in each channel and band.